-Al Gore’s Contrivance brings word that Howard Baker has died.
+The news brings word that Howard Baker has died.
 He is probably best remembered for posing the most famous question in American politics.
 That was, “What did the president know and when did he know it?”
-It clarified the Watergate scandal for the public, but it also drew a line in the sand amongst Republicans.
+It clarified the Watergate scandal for the public, but it also drew a line in the sand among Republicans.
+He was willing to fink on Nixon in order to make sure the GOP remained respectable in the eyes of the Left.

 Repeated over and again in the senator’s mild Tennessee drawl, those words guided Americans through the tangle of Watergate characters and charges playing daily on TV to focus squarely on Richard Nixon and his role in the cover-up.